cloudish-ufcg/cloudish-kubernetes-experiment/README.md

-# Kubernetes PoC experiments - SLO-driven scheduling
+# Kubernetes PoC experiments - QoS-driven scheduling

-To install the dependencies and configure the environment (including Go and kubeadm env variables) to create the cluster, execute this command in the master and worker nodes:
+To install the dependencies and configure the environment (including Go and kubeadm env variables) in orer to create the cluster, execute this command in the master and worker nodes:

 `$# ./cloudish-cluster/install.sh`

-To configure and deploy a kubernetes cluster with the SLO-driven scheduler, kube-watch and prometheus:
+To configure and deploy a kubernetes cluster with the QoS-driven scheduler, kube-watch and prometheus:

 `$# ./cloudish-cluster/deploy.sh`

 P.S.
 If you want to use a different image of kube watch or kube scheduler, you can edit base files (`cloudish-cluster/conf/kubewatch/kube-watch-base.yaml` and `cloudish-cluster/conf/services/kube-scheduler-base.yaml` respectively) before running the `deploy.sh` script.
+The images used in the paper experiments were:

+- kube-watch: giovannifs/kube-watch:v0.2
+- prometheus: prom/prometheus:v2.2.0-rc.0
+- QoS-driven scheduler: viniciusbds/kube-scheduler:v3.7
+- priority-based scheduler: gcr.io/google_containers/kube-scheduler-amd64:v1.9.1

 ## Broker